bmelton/autable/README.md

 ## TODO

-* Add more table types
+* Support for more generic table types
+  - BigInteger
+  - Boolean
+  - Date
+  - DateTime
+  - Enum
+  - Float
+  - Interval
+  - Numeric
+  - PickleType
+  - SmallInteger
+  - Text
+  - Time
+  - Unicode
+  - UnicodeText
 * Possibly derive data attributes from a given spreadsheet
 * ID column should be optional and/or optionally not be an Integer